Thirumalai Nayakkar Mahal: History

-The Nayaks of Madurai ruled this Kingdom from 1545 until the 1740s and Thirumalai Nayak (1623–1659) was one of their greatest kings notable for various buildings in and around Madurai.
-During the 17th centuries, the Madurai Kingdom had Portuguese, Dutch and other Europeans as traders, missionaries and visiting travellers.
-Over 400 years many parts of the buildings suffered the destructive effects of war; a few, however, are sufficiently in repair to be converted into use by the garrison, as granaries, store-houses, and powder magazines during the time of East India Company.
-According to British records, King Thirumalai Nayak's grandson had demolished much of the fine structure and removed most of the ornaments and woodcarvings to build his palace, the Chokkanatha Nayak Palace, in Tiruchirapalli.
-However some researchers consider that event as unlikely and say that the palace was more probably scavenged for building materials by local communities.
-The subsequent use of the palace under the British as a military barracks and then a factory (weaving and paper production), also impacted the grandeur of the palace, with the demolition of the adjacent complexes in advanced ruin.
+The Nayaks of Madurai ruled from 1545 until the 1740s, and Tirumala Nayaka (1623–1659) was one of their greatest kings, notable for constructing various buildings in and around Madurai, including the Thirumalai Nayakkar Mahal.

+In the almost 400 years since the palace was completed, many parts of it have suffered the destructive effects of war.
+During the time of the East India Company, a few buildings were still in sufficient repair to be converted into granaries, store-houses, and powder magazines by the British garrison.
+According to British records, king Tirumala Nayaka's grandson had demolished much of the fine structure and removed most of the ornaments and woodcarvings to build his own Chokkanatha Nayak Palace in Tiruchirapalli.
+However, some researchers consider this unlikely and that the palace was more probably scavenged for building materials by local communities.
+The British subsequently used the palace as a military barracks and then a factory for weaving and paper production, demolishing the adjacent complexes that were in advanced ruin, thereby impacting the overall grandeur of the place.

 The palace would later serve as the Cutchery or district court of Madura-Ramnad until 1970.
-However Lord Napier, the Governor of Madras, had partially restored the palace from 1866 to 1872, and the subsequent restoration works were carried out several years ago, today, we get to see the Entrance Gate, The Main Hall and the Dance Hall.
+Lord Napier, the Governor of Madras, partially restored the palace from 1866 to 1872, and further restoration work was carried out in the 2010s.
+Today, visitors can access the entrance gate, the main hall, and the dance hall.

 Design and construction

-Built in 1636, as a focal point of his capital at Madurai, Thirumalai Nayak intended the palace to be one of the grandest in South India.
-The Interior of the palace surpasses many of its Indian contemporaries in scale.
-The interior is richly decorated whilst the exterior is treated in a more austere style.
+Thirumalai Nayak built the palace as a focal point of his capital at Madurai, intending it to be one of the grandest in South India.
+The interior of the palace is richly decorated, surpassing many of its Indian contemporaries in scale, while the exterior is in a more austere style.
+While many Tamil Nadu government agencies categorise the architecture of Thirumalai Nayaka Palace as Indo-Saracenic or Dravidian, art historians consider the palace to be an outstanding example of Vijayanagara architecture in its late Tamil Country Nayaka style.
+The palace's architecture does reflect the characteristic features of Vijayanagara architecture, including the integration and harmonization of Indo-Islamic and Persian influences.

-Local legend goes that the king hired an Italian architect to design the complex, and hence some qualify it as Dravidian–Italian architecture.
-During this period Madurai was a thriving kingdom with Portuguese, Dutch and other Europeans as traders, missionaries and visiting travelers.
-This might have influenced the design inspirations of the palace.
-Many Tamil Nadu government agencies also qualify the architecture of Thirumalai Nayaka Palace as Indo-Saracenic architecture or Dravidian architecture.
+However, local legend goes that the king hired an Italian architect to design the complex, and hence some categorise it as Dravidian–Italian architecture.
+During this period, Madurai was a thriving kingdom, visited by traders, missionaries, and travelers from Portugal, the Netherlands, and other European countries, which might have influenced the palace's design.
+However, some historians view these theories regarding the possible intervention of European architects and craftsmen, or of a major Western artistic influence on its design, to be motivated by a priori and colonial prejudices.